-We also show in the appendix's Proposition \ref{prop:maxfiedler} that the design in \eqref{2block_fiedler} maximizes the sum of second smallest eigenvalues--the Fiedler values--of $Z$ and $W$ among all $2$-block designs.
-The Douglas Rachford splitting was extended to $n$ operators in the Malitsky-Tam algorithm \citep{malitsky2023resolvent}, and the connection to $d$-Block designs also extends.
+We also show in the appendix's Proposition \ref{prop:maxfiedler} that the design in \eqref{2block_fiedler} maximizes the sum of second-smallest eigenvalues--the Fiedler values--of $Z$ and $W$ among all $2$-block designs.
+The Douglas-Rachford splitting was extended to $n$ operators in the Malitsky-Tam algorithm \citep{malitsky2023resolvent}, and the connection to $d$-Block designs also extends.
 When $n$ is divisible by $d$ and blocks are of constant size $m=n/d$, the design

 is a $d$-Block extension of the Malitsky-Tam algorithm.
 We have observed experimentally that this designs also maximizes the sum of the Fiedler values of $Z$ and $W$ among designs which share this sparsity pattern.